GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   OpenWeather Widget
     -   The background styling should be an indicator it is daytime(light blue) or nighttime (dark blue)
     -   Ability for user to input zip code or location to access weather data (currently default setting is Quincy, MA, USA locale); should activate a modal
+    -   The location should be persistent when a user returns to the app
 -   Adding/Removing User Projects
-    -   App should demonstrate what adding a project to the dashboard and library is like.
+    -   App should provide a method for adding a new user project to the app.
-    -   The projects should be persistent when the user relaunches the browser
+    -   The projects should be persistent when the user returns to the app
-    -   The user should be able to delete a project
+    -   The user should be able to delete a user project from the app
 -   Instructional text and tips should not take up much dashboard space but be effective in message and visual queues.
+    -   Provide a means for a user to gain brief, but concise information on what the app's function is and it's features are
     -   Describe what a user can do with the settings cogs
     -   Instruct user on how to add and remove panels from the dashboard
 -   User Login Simulation